Harshit-Sudan/OIBSIP/Task_4/README.md

 ---

 ## Lab Environment
-A virtualized lab environment was set up using VirtualBox with both virtual machines connected through a VirtualBox NAT Network.
-This kept the assessment completely isolated from the host system.
-Kali Linux was used as the assessment machine and Ubuntu Linux was used as the target.
+A virtualized lab environment was set up using VirtualBox with both virtual machines connected through a VirtualBox NAT Network.This kept the assessment completely isolated from the host system.Kali Linux was used as the assessment machine and Ubuntu Linux was used as the target.

 ---